cake-contrib/Cake.Email/README.md

 #addin nuget:?package=Cake.Email&version=0.6.0
 ```

 Second, we highly recommend that you add the following 'using' statement in your script.
-Technically, this is not necesary, but it simplifies dealing with attachements:
+Technically, this is not necessary, but it simplifies dealing with attachements:
 ```
 using Cake.Email.Common;
 ```